tundra-labs/tundra-tracker-docs/docs/tracker_compliance.md

 | ------------------ | ----------------- | -------- |
 | 2400MHz to 2500MHz | PCB Patch Antenna | 2.5dBi   |

-### RF exposure safety

-#### SAR required

-This device complies with the FCC RF exposure limits and has been evaluated in compliance with portable exposure condition.

-The exposure standard for wireless mobile phones employs a unit of measurement known as the Specific Absorption Rate, or SAR.

-This device has been shown to be capable of compliance for localized SAR for uncontrolled environment/general population exposure limits specified in ANSI/IEEE Std.
-C95.1-1992 and has been tested in accordance with the measurement procedures specified in FCC RF Exposure guidelines and IEEE Std.
-1528-2013.

-The standards include a substantial safety margin designed to assure the safety of all persons, regardless of age and health.
-The standard incorporates a substantial margin of safety to give additional protection for the public and to account for any variations.

-####  Distance

-There is no limitation as to which distance can be used from the human body.

 ### Class B device notice

 Note: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: